Don (2022 film): Critical response

 Sudhir Srinivasan of Cinema Express gave the film 3 out of 5 stars, stating, "Don may have the exterior of a fun, college film, but its core is made of solid emotion.
 Though our sympathies lie with Chakravarthy, the film remembers that he's still a naïve, college student, who lacks the capacity to see the bigger picture".
 Manoj Kumar R of The Indian Express gave the film 3 out of 5 stars, stating, "The coming-of-age campus drama is all about the protagonist learning there are no villains in his life.
 There are only well-meaning people with different life experiences.
 The guilt trip in Don is enormous, it may even well up your eyes a few times.
 But, it all ends well and leaves you with a good mood and satisfaction, something that we have missed in movies for a long time".

 Ranjana Krishnakumar of Film Companion, stated that "The real miracle of Don, however, is its hero, Sivakarthikeyan.
 He sells the hell out of the film with bucketloads of earnestness.
 He brings vulnerability, and therefore likeability, to a character that could easily have had shades of arrogance.
 He is so amused by his own antics that we don't see how silly and easy they turn out to be.
 He dances like an absolute charm radiating joyful energy.
 He makes the humour work.
 He performs mimicry in a delightfully natural course of the film.
 He acts more than his money's worth.
 In the hands of any other actor in Tamil cinema today, Don would have been a painfully mediocre film.
 In Sivakarthikeyan's hands, it's a forgivably mediocre one".
 Ananda Vikatan rated the film 42 out of 100.
-However, Ashameera Aiyappan from Firstpost gave 2.5 rating out of 5 and stated that "the performances largely bring this inherent ‘truth’ to the front.
-Sivakarthikeyan, Samuthirakani, and SJ Suryah give compelling performances that almost make us forgive the contrivances and exaggerations in treatment.
-Well, almost."
+S Subhakeerthana of OTTplay gave the film 3.5 out of 5, stating, "All in all, an enjoyable film—Don keeps the audience glued till the end!
+This Sivakarthikeyan-starrer is definitely worth a trip to the theatres.
+By the way, keep some tissues by your side!
+I bet you’d use them during the climax portions."

-Accusations of toxic parenting
+Controversies

-Despite the film's commercial and critically success, it has received criticism for seemingly glorifying toxic parenting.
-Samuthirakani's character Ganesan was compared unfavourably to Nassar's from Em Magan (2006), and many criticised the closing text "Celebrate your parents when they are with you" due to the amount of abuse and non-affection Sivakarthikeyan's character receives from his father throughout the narrative.
+Don has received criticism for seemingly glorifying the concept of toxic parenting.
+Samuthirakani's character Ganesan was compared unfavourably to that of Nassar's from Em Magan (2006), and the closing text "Celebrate your parents when they are with you" received widespread criticism due to the amount of abuse and non-affection Sivakarthikeyan's character receives from his father throughout the narrative.